STARInformatics/biomed-workbench/README.md

 make web
 ```

-Similarly, if you are hosting the application behind a web service proxy (see below), it will be necessary to
+Similarly, if you are hosting the application behind a web service proxy (see NGINX discussion below), it will be
-communicate the site particulars to the system.
-In particular, the following environment variables should be
+necessary to  communicate the site particulars to the system.
+In particular, the following environment variables
-set (exported?) before configuring the system:
+should be set (exported?) to the anticipated hostname and service API path _before_ fully configuring the system:

 * BKW_BASE_URL # defaults to "http://localhost:5000"
 * BKW_API_PATH # defaults to empty

-The default values will indicate that the web application root page and API are both hosted at *http://localhost:5000*.
+The default values point the web application root page and API are both hosted at *http://localhost:5000*.
-These values may be changed.
+However, these values may be changed.
 For example, setting them as follows:

 ```
 export BKW_BASE_URL=https://bkw.mydomain.com